lamttu/terraform/README.md

 ```
 - Usually variables are put in `.tfvars` files and then passed in the cli using `terraform apply -var-file="dev.tfvars"`
 - Terraform supports `string`, `number`, `bool`, `list(<type>)`, `set(<type>)`, `map(<type>)`, `object({ <name> = <type>})`, `tuple([ <type> , ...])`
+- Variables have to be literal values and can't be expressions or other variables
 - You can have [custom condition check](https://www.terraform.io/language/expressions/custom-conditions)
 ```
 variable "image_id" {